hyperledger-archives/iroha/CONTRIBUTING.md

 | Environment             | Your OS, device's specs, Virtual Environment if you use one, version of Iroha etc. |

+### Reporting Vulnerabilities

+While we try to be proactive in preventing security problems, we do not assume they’ll never come up.

+It is standard practice to responsibly and privately disclose to the vendor (Hyperledger organization) a security problem before publicizing, so a fix can be prepared, and damage from the vulnerability minimized.

+Before the First Major Release (1.0) all vulnerabilities are considered to be bugs, so feel free to submit them as described above.
+After the First Major Release please utilize [a bug bounty program here](https://hackerone.com/hyperledger) in order to submit vulnerabilities and get your reward.

+In any case — feel free to reach to any of existing maintainers in Rocket.Chat private messages or in an e-mail (check CONTRIBUTORS.md file) if you want to discuss whether your discovery is a vulnerability or a bug.

 ### Suggesting Improvements